 So, what is mortal sin?
-How is it different than venial sin?
+How is it different from venial sin?
 And will a person go to hell if they commit a mortal sin?
 These are great questions.
 Keep reading below, or if you would prefer to watch the video on this same topic, click here.

 What is a mortal sin?
 A mortal sin is a very serious sin.
 This is in contrast to smaller sins known as venial sins.
 A quick story to illustrate the difference.
 Pretend your best friend has $2 hanging out of their wallet one day.
 Not really thinking about it, you just swipe the money because you need it.
-When your friend discovers this finds out, the trust is broken a bit.
-Friend do not this sort of thing to another.
+When your friend finds out, the trust is broken a bit.
+Friends do not do this sort of thing to one another.
 However, after deeply apologizing, he forgives you.
 The trust is broken a bit, but you still have a friendship.
 Your actions were bad but not serious enough to break the friendship completely.

 - The second condition is that a person has to know it’s wrong and have full knowledge that it is wrong.

 With that being said, just because a person breaks one of the Ten Commandments doesn’t necessarily mean it’s a mortal sin, though often times it is.
-Remember, a person has to have a full knowledge that it is wrong and choose to do it anyway.
-For example, if someone grew up on the street stealing, and nobody taught them that stealing is against God, then that is not full knowledge.
+Remember, a person has to have full knowledge that it is wrong and choose to do it anyway.
+For example, if someone grew up on the street stealing, and nobody taught this person that stealing is against God, then that is not full knowledge.
 It is still wrong, of course, but not mortally.
 You are not directly choosing to go against God because you do not know better.

 It is also the difference between a man who sees a half-dressed woman walking down the street and is mesmerized by her beauty, even if perhaps in an unhealthy way.
 However, once he recognizes that he is gawking over her in an unhealthy way, he has a decision to make.
 If he looks away and just praises God for her beauty, then there is no sin.
 However, if he chooses to entertain the lust and imagine what she looks like under the clothes and so on, then that is a choice being made intentionally to lust.
 Likewise, he may even go look at porn in his room which is an active decision to lust and to sin, despite what we know is right and how we are supposed to treat a lady.